trampgeek/moodle-qtype_coderunner/README.md

 or 2.7 on most other flavours of Linux).

-    The Liu sandbox requires that C programs be compiled and built using static version of the libraries rather than the usual dynamically-loaded libraries.
+    The Liu sandbox requires that C programs be compiled and built using static versions of the libraries rather than the usual dynamically-loaded libraries.
 Many versions of the C development packages no longer include static libraries by default, so you may need to download these separately.
 Before trying to use the Liu sandbox, check you can